 Chapter 2 – Slaves to Love

-A chapter dedicated to explaining the ethics and rights behind having a pet.
+This chapter is dedicated to explaining the ethics and rights behind having a pet.
 Karen goes through all common animals that serve as pets, outlining with each one what constitutes a good, loving household and what borders on animal cruelty cases.

 Chapter 3 – All the World’s A Cage